 What to do if someone has died during the COVID – 19 outbreak

-The advice of the Government to social distance and avoid mass gatherings has led many bereaved Scottish families to feel they have to postpone the funeral of a loved one, fearing an “unattended ceremony” with no mourners present to say their goodbyes.
+The advice of the Government to social distance has led many bereaved Scottish families to feel they have to postpone the funeral of a loved one, fearing an “unattended ceremony” with no mourners present to say their goodbyes.

 But funerals can go ahead during lockdown

 As a charity run funeral directors, Caledonia Cremation will provide care, guidance and emotional support for people who have experienced a bereavement and are worried about organising a funeral in the current climate.
 Below is some information you may find useful or informative.